The Best Veggies for Guinea Pigs: Guinea Pig Diet In-Depth Guide

 ¼ slice of green pepper

-Rainbow Mix: This is great all-rounder with colorful veggies!
-If you have a guinea pig with a bit of sweet tooth, they will love this!
+Rainbow Mix: This is great all-rounder with colorful veggies guinea pigs can eat!
+If your furry friend has a bit of sweet tooth, they will love this!

 ½ of baby carrot